echohuiecho/llm-queer-simulation/README.md

 # LLM Queer Simulation

 A social simulation platform for AI agents interacting in various rooms, with configurable personas, system prompts, and RAG (Retrieval-Augmented Generation) support.
+Built with **Google ADK (Agent Development Kit)** for robust multi-agent orchestration.

 ## Features

-- **Multi-Agent Simulation**: AI agents with distinct personas interacting in real-time.
+- **Multi-Agent Simulation**: AI agents with distinct personas interacting in real-time using Google ADK orchestration.
+- **Parallel Agent Execution**: All three persona agents run simultaneously with full autonomy, each with independent tools and context search capabilities.
+- **Independent Context Search**: Each agent can independently search RAG knowledge bases based on their own perspective.
+- **Stateful Sessions**: Persistent conversation state and agent memory managed by ADK session service.
 - **Configurable Personas**: Easily change agent names and backgrounds via the frontend.
 - **Dynamic System Prompt**: Customize the core behavior of all agents.
 - **Generalized RAG Support**: Upload and use `.md`, `.txt`, and `.srt` files for agent knowledge.